 In addition to its use in dental implants, CBCT is also used in cancer screening, showing wisdom teeth position prior to extraction, root canal treatment in complex cases and prior to some orthodontic treatments.

-If you are seeking dental implants in Scottsdale – Phoenix area, Dr Kidess’s office is happy to provide accurate treatment planning with CBCT imaging for optimal replacement of missing teeth.
+If you are seeking dental implants in Scottsdale, Phoenix or Tempe, AZ area, Dr. Reem Kidess’ office is happy to provide you with accurate treatment planning through CBCT scan for optimal replacement of missing teeth.